31 COMMON CAR PROBLEMS & ISSUES

 1. Burned Out Bulbs

 Headlight, tail light, fog light, and turn signal bulbs are designed to last, especially if your vehicle is equipped with LED bulbs, which have even greater long-lasting ability.
-But if you own a car for an extended period of time, there's a good chance that you'll have to change out more than a few bulbs.
-Most halogen bulbs can last anywhere between 500 and 1,000 hours, but when they burn out it can become a major safety hazard for nighttime driving.
-Burned out turn signal bulbs can pose a safety hazard at all times of the day, being that fellow motorists may be unaware of your driving intentions.
-The good news is that bulbs are fairly easy to replace, so there's no excuse for delaying replacement.
+But if you own a car for an extended period, there's a good chance that you'll have to change out more than a few bulbs.
+Most halogen bulbs can last between 500 and 1,000 hours, but when they burn out, they can become a significant safety hazard for nighttime driving.
+Burned-out turn signal bulbs can pose a safety hazard at all times of the day, as fellow motorists may be unaware of your driving intentions.
+The excellent news is bulbs are relatively easy to replace, so there's no excuse for delaying replacement.
 Consult your user's manual for directions on how to change out bulbs, but most front-end bulbs can be accessed under the hood, and most back-end bulbs can be accessed via the trunk.
-If certain bulbs continue to burn out prematurely, you may need to have your vehicle serviced for an electrical issue.
+If sure bulbs continue to burn out prematurely, you may need to have your vehicle serviced for an electrical issue.

 2. Power Window Issues

 You don't need us to tell you how frustrating it can be to roll your windows up only for it to stop an inch or two before it gets to the very top.
 You try rolling them down and back up again to no avail.
 You try holding the power window button down.
 No dice.
 If this happens, it could be because of the weather.
 Windows can stick in cold weather, so try to get the car into a garage or warmer area and then try again.
 If they still won't go all the way up, or if the windows won't activate when the button is pressed, it could mean there's a more significant issue on hand.
 Some common issues include a bad motor, a busted starter, or a blown fuse.